 Whereas machine translation might be useful in some general texts, it should not be trusted with important legal documents.
 This type of automated, ‘mechanical’ translation follows rigid patterns and does not always take important aspects into account, such as context.
 Also, it will not flag errors in the source document to the client.

 Sworn / Legal English-Spanish Translator with more than 15 years of experience in legal translation.
-BA in Translation & Interpreting and Graduate Diploma in English Law (BPP Law School, London).
-Traductora Jurada de Inglés con más de 15 años de experiencia en la traducción jurídica.
-Licenciada en Traducción e Interpretación y Graduada en Derecho de Inglaterra y Gales (BPP Law School, London).
+BA in Translation & Interpreting and Graduate Diploma in English Law.
+Specialising in trusts, contracts, company documents and civil litigation documents.
+Traductora jurada y jurídica de inglés con más de 15 años de experiencia en la traducción jurídica.
+Licenciada en Traducción e Interpretación y Graduada en Derecho de Inglaterra y Gales.
+Especializada en trusts, contratos, documentos societarios y escritos y documentos de procesos civiles.